coupa/sand-go/README.md

     DefaultExpTime: 3600,  # The default expiry time for cache for invalid tokens and also valid tokens without expiry times.
   }
 )
-Usage Example with Gin:
+//Usage Example with Gin:
 func(c *gin.Context) {
   good, err := sandService.CheckRequest(c.Request, "action")
   if err != nil || !good {
     c.JSON(sandService.ErrorCode(err), err)
   }
   ...
 }
 ```

 ### Client

-sand.Client also has the `Request` method which can perform retry when encountering 401 responses from the service.
+sand.Client has the `Request` method which can perform retry when encountering 401 responses from the service.
 This should be the primary method to use for a client.

 Both sand.Client and sand.Service have the `Token` function that gets an OAuth token from authentication service.
 If a cache store is available and the token is found in cache, it will return this token and not retrieving the token from the authentication service.